-- 1. Proposals provide for around 20 dwellings incorporating a mix of dwelling type and size to meet the needs of current and future households: - 2.
+- 1. Proposals provide for around 20 dwellings incorporating a mix of dwelling type and size to meet the needs of current and future households; - 2.
 The design positively responds to the prevailing character of the surrounding area, having particular regard to the setting of Itchingfield Conservation Area to the north of the site, and Itchingfield House to the south-west of the site; - 3.
 Proposals include affordable housing to development plan standards: - 4.
 Proposals allow for the retention of existing mature trees and hedgerows on the southern boundary; - 5.
 Proposals ensure safe vehicle access and egress to and from Itchingfield Road, including adequate sightlines for emerging vehicles; - 6.
 The layout is planned to ensure proper and adequate access

 - to existing sewerage infrastructure for maintenance and upsizing purposes; - 7.
 Proposals provide car parking within the site to West Sussex County Council standards. - 8.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality Horsham District Local Plan (2023-2040)
+All proposals should look to be compliant with Policy 16: Water Neutrality.